How To Remove From White Pages and Restore Your Privacy Today

-Note: your White Pages listing will likely highlight info located on other data-aggregates, such as Ancestry.com.
-This can sometimes make information removal a little more complicated.
+However, know that your Whitepages.com listing will likely highlight info located on other data-aggregates, such as Ancestry.com.
+This can sometimes make information removal more complicated.

-Deleting your personal information from Whitepages is only possible by submitting an opt-out request.
-While opting out of White Pages is a fairly simple process, it’s important to follow each step carefully to avoid unnecessary issues and ensure the right name and listing are removed as quickly as possible.
+Getting your personal information removed from Whitepages is only possible by submitting a removal request.
+While opting out of Whitepages is a fairly simple process, it’s important to follow each step carefully to avoid unnecessary issues and ensure the right name and listing are removed as quickly as possible.

 Go to Whitepages.com and search your name.
 Accuracy is key to locating and removing the correct Whitepages listing.

 Find the listing that best matches your personal information.
-Once you’ve located the right listing, click “View Details.”
+Once you’ve located it, click “View Details.”

 Take extra care to choose the listing that’s yours.
-While it’s not uncommon for people to pick the wrong listing for removal, doing so can add days or even weeks to the process, giving online criminals even more time to find your data and use it to hurt you.
+While it’s not uncommon for people to pick the wrong listing for removal, doing so can add days or even weeks to the process, giving online criminals even more time to find your data and use it to harm you

 Once you’re confident you’ve chosen the right Whitepages profile, highlight and copy the URL.